-At Chocolate Films, we spend so much interesting time shooting documentaries in galleries and with artists.
-We thought we'd share some of our favourite art documentaries, enjoy!
+At Chocolate Films, we spend so much time shooting documentaries in galleries and with artists across the country.
+We thought we'd share some of our favourite art documentaries that have shaped and inspired our work as a video agency over the years.
+From classic, historic films to contemporary snippets, you’ll feel full of ideas after watching some of these wonderful art documentaries!

 F For Fake (1973)